 The Dean of Students office will help the student arrange appropriate academic accommodations with their instructors and coordinate with Housing and Residence Life to initiate isolation protocols for campus residents.

-Additionally, when any member of the Florida Tech community tests positive for or is diagnosed with COVID-19, the Holzer Health Center will follow guidance from the Florida Department of Public Health (FDPH).
+Additionally, when any student of the Florida Tech community tests positive for or is diagnosed with COVID-19, the Holzer Health Center will follow guidance from the Florida Department of Public Health (FDPH).
 For students, Holzer Health Center will ensure the student is briefed on their responsibility to isolate themselves.

-Testing to the Florida Tech community will be available through the Holzer Health Center as well as through primary care physicians and Florida Department of Health testing facilities.
+Rapid testing will be available through the Holzer Health Center for all students via appointment.
+Students can also visit a primary care physician and/or Florida Department of Health testing facilities.

 Holzer Health Center: In-person appointments will be available to students.